kalisjoshua/Jasper/readme.md

   * Intentional holes in security for hacking
   * Externalize the tasks so they can be customized per implementation

-## The Levels So Far

-**level one**

-  1. open the console
-  2. call a function
-  3. pass a function as an argument

-**level two**

-  1. pass an object with a specific method available
-  2. provide a JSON string with some properties
-  3. write a function to accept an unknown number of arguments and sum them

-**level three** (in progress still)

-  1. write a closure
-  2. change the context of a function’s execution
-  3. add a method to an object’s prototype

 ## Hopes And Dreams

 I am not a fan of "typical" interview questions: